bi-labor/es-mssql/docs/exercise4.md

    Include a screenshot of the report as `ex4.png`.

-   Please make sure that the screenshot is taken such that it:
+   Please make sure that the screenshot is taken such that relevant parts of the report are all visible (title, table and diagram too).
+See the sample at the beginning of the exercise.

-   - includes entire window of Visual Studio, not just the report preview,
-   - contains the date and time when the screenshot was taken (e.g. including the clock form the Start menu)
-   - and includes the name of the machine you are working on (e.g. execute a `whoami` command from the command prompt).

 ## Next exercise